-In 2012, our founding board and notable experts came together, initially to work on a solution to the growing crisis for captive elephants in South America, but realization of how global the struggle actually was became quickly evident.
+The origin of GSE began in 2012 when our founding board and notable experts came together, initially to work on a solution to the growing crisis for captive elephants in South America, but realization of how global the struggle actually was became quickly evident.
 Captive elephant health, internationally, is in a state of emergency.
 Severely restricted by a life on chains or extreme confinement, insufficient diet and isolation from proper social groupings often leads to severe health complications, exposure to and development of active tuberculosis disease and psychological illness ranging from extreme aggression, self mutilation and withdrawal.
 Human awareness of the suffering of captive animals is increasing, creating a global desire for positive change.
 In some regions around the world, private groups of concerned citizens are working to create alternatives for these elephants in need but few people have the experience and knowledge to move these efforts forward.

+In South America, 5 countries have already passed national bans to prohibit the use of performing elephants.
 These progressive efforts are unprecedented and should be commended, but they have an unforeseen repercussion as elephants out of work are being left in rural farms with little care and increased neglect or in improvised, small enclosures in zoos with no expertise in elephant care.
 Brazil and South America are not the only regions struggling to find progressive alternatives for elephant care and we’ve seen that several similar efforts stagnate at the conceptual phase, while elephants continue to endure a destiny of neglect.

 Global Sanctuary for Elephants is primed to provide the necessary expertise, hands on assistance and pivotal funding to aid in the development of elephant sanctuaries, domestically and internationally and provide support for the global welfare and well being of elephants wherever the need exists.
 We know that sanctuary life can make a profound difference to the health and well being of captive elephants.
 And we know that we have the capacity to make a difference in these global efforts.
 Our primary objective is to create a global coalition to ensure a safe, secure and humane future for captive elephants through the development and support of spacious, holistic, natural habitat elephant sanctuaries domestically and internationally.We bring a commitment to affect positive change and strive to foster a deeper comprehension of the intelligence and social complexity of elephants.

 For our pilot project, Elephant Sanctuary Brazil, we are taking advantage of our two very knowledgeable experts, Dr. Joyce Poole, internationally renowned for her studies of wild elephants in Africa, and Scott Blais, co-founder of The Elephant Sanctuary, one of two organizations that have pioneered progressive elephant care.
 With Joyce’s extensive understanding of natural behavior and Scott’s thorough understanding of captive elephant care and recovery, Elephant Sanctuary Brazil is primed to have a profound impact on the lives of captive elephants in Brazil and throughout South America.
 But our ultimate goal would be to provide sanctuary in other continents as well.
 With over 5000 African and Asian elephants in captivity and only 120 of them in sanctuary, elephants around the world are in dire need of a healthy alternative.